ElektraInitiative/libelektra/src/plugins/crypto/README.md

 ## Restrictions ##

+The status of this plugin is experimental.

 The crypto plugin will encrypt and decrypt values using AES-256 in CBC mode.

 The key derivation is still WIP.

-The status of this plugin is experimental.
-Use it at your own risk!

 ### Planned Features ###